trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/OrgShape.md

 ---
 ## Methods
+### `getAvailableOrgCachePartition()` → `Cache.OrgPartition`

+This method is responsible for discovering a cache partition that can be used for determining if platformCache is enabled and configured.
+Note: This method memoizes the result of the query, ensuring that the underlying soql query is only ever run once per transaction.

+#### Return

+**Type**

+Cache.OrgPartition

+**Description**

+`String`

 ### `getOrgRecord()` → `Organization`

 Private method for pulling the Organization record Note: We're suppressing PMD warning on Crud Checking because we want everyone to be able to pull this read-only record.